DNP in Nursing

 Doctor of Nursing Practice Residency Project Requirements

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the Doctor of Nursing Practice program and the minimum requirements of the Graduate School.
-Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
-Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.
+Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
+Your application materials will be reviewed by both the Graduate School and the degree program to which you have applied before official admission to the University of Missouri.